Five Signs the Wet Side of Hawaii is Not, and the Intimacy of Water Conservation

 What falls in the far upper right of the graph, intimate measures you’ll only share with your fairly intimate peeps?

 Bathroom etiquette.
 Things like, the number of times you’ll avail yourself of the loo before flushing.
-Which reminds me, if you’re visiting someone in Puna, be sure to call before you drop by.
+Which reminds me, if you’re visiting someone in Puna, call before you drop by.
 We’ll be sure to do a courtesy flush. 😜

 ^